-Additionally, one Other Starwood Account, a separate account of approximately \$303 million, invests primarily in stabilized, income-oriented commercial real estate in the United States and Western Europe.
-This Other Starwood Account's portfolio currently consists of one hotel property in the United States and three office buildings in Western Europe.
+Additionally, one Other Starwood Account, a separate account of approximately \$300 million, invests primarily in stabilized, income-oriented commercial real estate in the United States and Western Europe.
+This Other Starwood Account's portfolio currently consists of one hotel property and two office buildings in the United States and three office buildings in Western Europe.
 To the extent an investment satisfies the investment objectives of us and such Other Starwood Account on the same terms, such investment will be allocated in accordance with the investment allocation policy described above; provided, however, that such Other Starwood Account generally will not participate in co-investments.
-As of December 31, 2017, the foregoing Other Starwood Account had approximately \$163.9 million of unused capital commitments.
+As of December 31, 2018, the foregoing Other Starwood Account had approximately \$18.4 million of unused capital commitments.